Ninoh-FOX/OpenRGH/README.md

 5. If system fails to boot, press Y to boot to last working kernel, or X to boot to last working rootfs.
 X+Y will load your previous OS version.

 ## Instructions for a clear update/ fix internal sdcard or change of internal sdcard:<br>
+## NOTE: This metode erase all microsd, do a copy of all your files before.
 1. Download a base system "sd_image.bin" from releases.

 ### **for Windows:<br>**